-Payment of VAT on the gas cost must be calculated on all the components that make up the gas supply invoice.
+Payment of VAT on the gas cost must be calculated on all the components that make up the gas supply invoice, except in cases where the gas supplier is an entrepreneur in another EU Country (so-called reverse payment obligation).
+See more information at www.skatteverket.se.

-935 Payment collateral - gas supplier
+9.35 Payment collateral -gas supplier